BrianArradondo/Project-2-options-Brian-Arradondo.ipynb/README.md

 ![jar-full-money-sits-desk-next-to-calculator-generative-ai-271822959](https://user-images.githubusercontent.com/126424848/236888033-17afe5eb-b0eb-4a74-bc99-fda7c2e621bf.jpg)

-### The Business Problem to be answered here is what are the main contributors to incomes above a certain fixed range?
-Are they what we would think they are?
-Are the results of these Analytical models intuitive or counterintuitive?
-What could this information be used for?
+### The Business Problems to be answered:
+#### What are the main contributors to incomes above a certain fixed range?
+#### Are they what we would think they are?
+#### Are the results of these Analytical models intuitive or counterintuitive?
+#### What could this information be used for?

+### The Stakeholders:
-**The Stakeholders could be those who work in Government Programs and want to get a sense of whether or not contributing effort to or removing effort from different programs could produce a positive result in the category of improving incomes for struggling demographics.**
+#### Those who work in Government Programs, Non - Profits or Start-ups and want to get a sense of whether contributing effort to or removing effort from different programs could produce a positive result in the category of improving incomes for struggling demographics.
+This is about establishing a starting point of the application of highly focused efforts for the highest return on your efforts.
 ---
 ## Adult Income DataSet

 1. Kaggle was the Source of data

 2. Brief description of data - The data analyzes the shared data points while showing the disparity in the large sample size of those who have incomes above and below the target value.